PROGRAM DURATION & FORMAT

 Grenoble Ecole de Management has built its reputation through the education of the world’s most creative, talented and ambitious individuals for the nano / biotechnology and high technology industries.

-Grenoble Ecole de Management has been offering the Advanced Master in Biotechnology Management since 2002, and since 2009 100% of the classes have been given in English.
+The program runs since 2002, and since 2009 100% of the classes have been given in English.
 Since its inception, the school has offered an industry-focused program that is truly interdisciplinary in nature.
 We designed our curriculum and course offerings by talking to managers and directors in the life sciences industry to determine the skills needed for the future careers of our students.

 We believe in a generalist education approach where students take a broad range of different courses to ensure that they are well rounded and have all the skills necessary for the future.
 This approach allows participants to have a multi-disciplinary approach to problem solving inside a business, which gives them a perspective that is very much in demand.
 A generalist, with an understanding of the interactions and issues between different business functions, will often see deeper and find solutions that a specialist might not be able to see.